menu

 Two doesn’t seem like enough, does it?
 Here are some more cards that can cure that fever for more combat tricks.

 Momentary Blink – While this definitely qualified more as a combat trick when damage still used the stack, it is worth mentioning here because I think more Cubes should be running this card.
-While in combat, it saves your blocker or attacker from death (by either combat damage or removal spell); the best use for it, however, is to recur your comes into play/leaves play abilities (enters/leaves the battlefield, for you noobs) like [card Flametongue Kavu]FTK[/card], Reveillark, and Form of the Mulldrifter.
+While in combat, it saves your blocker or attacker from death (by either combat damage or removal spell); the best use for it, however, is to recur your comes into play/leaves play abilities (enters/leaves the battlefield, for you noobs) like [card Flametongue Kavu]FTK[/card], Reveillark, and Mulldrifter.
 I think this card is good enough in your deck even if you can’t flash it back, if you have enough ways to abuse it (what’s better than one Shriekmaw?
 Why, two of course!)

 Giant Growth – This classic is the inspiration for the aforementioned Brute Force, and was of the last cards removed from the Core Set.
 While it has not seen significant play in a long time, it remains a part of Magic’s history as part of the famous ‘boon cycle’.